• Skip to primary navigation

 It's usually made from pork or beef, plus spices like paprika, black pepper, fennel seeds, and chili flakes.

-It also adds depth to pasta dishes like spaghetti alla puttanesca.
+It also improves pasta dishes like spaghetti alla puttanesca.

 Chorizo uses smoked paprika for its flavor, while pepperoni mainly uses chili peppers.